ccmbioinfo/FORCAST/README.md

 If you want your installation of CasCADe to be secured by https, please refer to apache2's documentation on how to enable https module.

-Please email us at hillary.elrick at sickkids dot ca  or viswateja.nelakuditi at sickkids dot ca if you encounter any issues with the installation, setup or the program itself.

 ## Customization

 ### Custom Primer Design Settings